Sharp exponential localization for solutions of the Perturbed Dirac Equation: Introduction

 \subsection{Acknowledgements}

 We wish to thank Luca Fanelli and Luis Vega for addressing me to this theme of investigation, and for precious discussions and advices.
-This research is supported by ERCEA Advanced Grant 2014 669689 - HADE, by the MINECO project MTM2014-53850-P, by Basque Government project IT-641-13 and also by the Basque Government through the BERC 2014-2017 program and by Spanish Ministry of Economy and Competitiveness MINECO: BCAM Severo Ochoa excellence accreditation SEV-2013-0323.
+Moreover, we wish to thank the anonymous referee for noticing a mistake in the proof of a previous version of \Cref{lem:carleman.astratta}.

-\section{Proof of \Cref{prop:CarlemanConcreta}}
+\section{Proof of \Cref{thm:negative}}